With repeated thanks to Mark Juergensmeyer who let me copy them from his book, Fighting with Gandhi.

 · Be circumspect.
 Mass movements should practice Satyagraha as a last resort.
 They should use it only after every other acceptable method of combating untruth and violence has failed.
 Only individuals may do so on any occasion, once self-qualified through legitimate suffering.

-Once you have absorbed these rules, (and I recommend that you review them attentively), you will begin to grasp the enormous moral reeducation we require.
+Once you have absorbed these rules, (and I recommend that you review them attentively several times), you will begin to grasp the enormous moral reeducation we require.

 Several times?
 What am I thinking!
 At least five times a day for a full year under a peace master’s watchful gaze.
 That would be the millionth part of the weapons indoctrination we have submitted to since childhood, that has taught us the exact opposite of everything you just read.
 Good luck with that!

 He pushes Gandhian logic to its extreme.
 Should we make an exception for benign coercion?
 Could we force people to behave better in their own best interest?
 Wasn’t that the error of the Grand Inquisitor?
 Can we succeed if we believe ourselves weaker than our antagonists?
-Gandhi thought not, lest we risk the Grand Inquisitor’s moral pitfalls.
+Gandhi thought not, lest we risk the moral pitfalls of the Grand Inquisitor.

 Gandhi was seen as a Hindu saint, a political moralist, a religious ethicist, a rational mystic, a peaceful revolutionary, etc. These labels didn’t fit him at all.
-His heart dominated his head.
+His heart ruled his head.
 Gandhi was the ultimate Tragic Lover: a cartoon hero rushing headlong over cliffs and crushed under rock falls in pursuit of his beloved.
-Using his body as a stylus and his beloved India as a slate, he composed endless psalms to his Beloved, the way Solomon wrote his Song of Songs.
+Using his body as a stylus and his beloved India as a slate, he composed psalms to his Beloved the same way Solomon wrote his Song of Songs.

-During his last moments on Earth – having held Kali at arm’s length for a lifetime and in despair over the incarnation of his Beloved whose teeth were red with the blood of a million Hindu and Muslim dead – he nodded at Her latest fanatical emissary who shot him dead.
-You can see it on film; Gandhi greeted his assassin as if he had foreseen his fate all along.
+During his last moments on Earth – having held Kali at arm’s length for a lifetime and in despair over the incarnation of his Beloved whose teeth were red with the blood of a million Hindu and Muslim dead – he nodded at Her latest fanatical emissary who shot him down.
+You can see that on film; Gandhi greeted his assassin as if he had foreseen this fate all along.